aeonguild/aeonwallet/README.md

 # aeonwallet

 An original android wallet app built for Aeon.
+Connect to a node, load your wallet, and send aeon.

 ## What is Aeon?